TheFelixLive/Timer-V/README.md

 # Survival Mode - initial setup
 Where do I start with this, there is a lot to cover...
 So the basic idea is that at the beginning of your survival world, you set a goal that you want to achieve.
 The timer in this case makes it easier or more difficult for you to reach your goal.
+Click [here](#survival-mode---survival) to go with the default setup.
-Let's cover everything we **can do before** we start our survival journey.
+Otherwise let's cover everything we **can do before** we start our survival journey.
 That's the Main Menu:

 ![Image](https://github.com/user-attachments/assets/72b5df6b-6ded-4d3a-bca5-35d92c3ab737)